mushroomlabs/hub20.docs/src/tutorials/index.md

+---
+title: Introduction
+---
 The pages in this section of the documentation are aimed mostly at those who are setting up and/or operating a Hub20 instance.
-They assume *intense* familiarity with how Ethereum works as well as any interaction with other systems (e.g, Raiden).
+They assume *deep* familiarity with how Ethereum works as well as any interaction with other systems (e.g, Raiden).

 This section is meant to take you step-by-step though some key aspects